scaleoutsean/awesome-solidfire/README.md

   - Icinga and Nagios (email)
   - SolidFire syslog forwarding to ElasticSearch with support cases created in ServiceNow or other back-end
   - Grafana or [Prometheus](https://scaleoutsean.github.io/2021/08/13/solidfire-snmp-v3-grafana.html) or any other sink which can receive SolidFire log or SNMP traps
-  - SolidFire-to-Slack could work the same way: watch SolidFire (or Elastic or ActiveIQ, etc.) for events, use webhook to sent notifications to a Slack channel or user
+  - SolidFire-to-Slack could work the same way: watch SolidFire (or Elastic or ActiveIQ, etc.) for events, use a webhook to sent notifications to a Slack channel or user

 ### Backup, Restore, DR and BC (Site Failover)